im-shadee/reflection-experiments/README.md

 <img width="842" height="163" alt="Capture d&#39;écran_20260906_035520" src="https://github.com/user-attachments/assets/fca26719-04a0-431c-bbb4-24640a0386e9" />

 ## License
-This project is under the **MIT license**
+This project is under the **MIT license**.

-You are free to use, modify, distribute, and include NekoDialogue in both personal and commercial projects.

 See LICENSE for the complete license text.